-- Mix water, yeast and sugar together until yeast and sugar are dissolved.
+- Mix water, yeast, and sugar together until yeast and sugar are dissolved.
 Set aside.

-- In a bowl of stand mixer, prepare pudding according to package directions.
+- In a bowl of a stand mixer, prepare pudding according to package directions.
 Add melted butter, vanilla, eggs and salt; mix to blend well.

 - Add yeast mixture and blend well.